Defying the odds and beating analyst forecasts: Chimerix Inc. (CMRX)

 For the readers interested in the stock health of Chimerix Inc. (CMRX).
-It is currently valued at $1.70.
-When the transactions were called off in the previous session, Stock hit the highs of $4.315, after setting-off with the price of $4.18.
-Company’s stock value dipped to $4.07 during the trading on the day.
-When the trading was stopped its value was $4.24.Recently in News on May 16, 2022, Chimerix Reports First Quarter 2022 Financial Results and Provides Operational Update. – Receiving up to $337.5 Million plus Royalties for Sale of Worldwide Rights of TEMBEXA to Emergent BioSolutions –.
+It is currently valued at $2.35.
+When the transactions were called off in the previous session, Stock hit the highs of $2.58, after setting-off with the price of $2.23.
+Company’s stock value dipped to $2.18 during the trading on the day.
+When the trading was stopped its value was $2.20.Recently in News on May 17, 2022, Chimerix to Present at H.C.
+Wainwright Global Investment Conference.
+Chimerix (NASDAQ:CMRX), a biopharmaceutical company whose mission it is to develop medicines that meaningfully improve and extend the lives of patients facing deadly diseases, today announced that Mike Sherman, Chief Executive Officer, will present a pre-recorded corporate presentation at the H.C.
+Wainwright Global Investment Conference made available on Tuesday, May 24, 2022 at 7:00 a.m.
+ET.
 You can read further details here

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.